CODAIT/stocator/README.md

 where `bucket` is object storage bucket and `<service>` identifies configuration group entry.

+Stocator also allows for the passing of the access key, secret key and endpoint in the URI to access IBM Cloud Object service.
+The format for this is

+	cos://<access key>:<secret key>@<endpoint>/<bucket>/object(s)

 ### Using multiple service names
 Each `<service>` may be any name, without special characters.
 Each service may has it's specific credentials and has different endpoint.
 By using multiple `<service>` allows to use different endpoints simultaneously.